-I don't know about you but when Christmas is in the air, it's time for my favorite, favorite drink.....
+I don’t know about you, but when Christmas is in the air I start craving something…

 Can you guess what it is?
 It's EGGNOG!
 I love it, in any shape or form and prefer it sans the alcohol....most of the time.